 |About this Research Brief |

-In 2002, 3.2 percent of the total population was considered dependent because they received more than half of their total family income from TANF, food stamps, and/or SSI.
-This rate is marginally higher than the 3.1 percent dependency rate measured in 2001.
-Overall, 4.7 million fewer Americans were dependent on welfare in 2002 than in 1996, the year of passage of the Personal Responsibility and Work Opportunity Reconciliation Act.
-Poverty rates have also declined since 1996.
-Since 1996, food stamp and TANF receipt have decreased significantly, while SSI receipt has remained stable.
-Recipients of means-tested assistance were more likely to move out of dependency in the early 2000s than in the early 1990s.
-About three-tenths (29 percent) of recipients who received more than 50 percent of their total income from means-tested assistance programs in 2002 transitioned out of this dependency status in 2003.
+In 2004, 3.7 percent of the total population was considered dependent because they received more than half of their total family income from TANF, food stamps and/or SSI.
+This rate is marginally higher than the 3.6 percent dependency rate measured in 2003.
+Overall, 3 million fewer Americans were dependent on welfare in 2004 than in 1996, the year of passage of the Personal Responsibility and Work Opportunity Reconciliation Act.
+Similar to rates of dependency, length of time individuals are in welfare programs also has declined.
+Spells of continuous welfare receipt were shorter in the early 2000s than in the early 1990s.

 Measuring Welfare Dependence